j-fu/ExtendableSparse.jl/README.md

 `ExtendableSparseMatrix` is aimed to work as a drop-in replacement to `SparseMatrixCSC` in finite element and finite volume codes especially in those cases where the sparsity structure is hard to detect a priori and where working with an intermediadte COO representation appears to be not convenient.

+The package  provides a `\` method for `ExtendableSparseMatrix` which dispatches to Julia's standard `\` method for `SparseMatrixCSC` where possible.
+It relies on  [Sparspak.jl](https://github.com/PetrKryslUCSD/Sparspak.jl), P.Krysl's Julia MIT licensed re-implementation of Sparspak by George & Liu for number types  not supported by Julia's standard implementation.
+Notably, this  includes `ForwardDiff.Dual` numbers, thus supporting for automatic differentiation.
+When used with a non-GPL version of the system image, `\` is dispatched to Sparsepak.jl in all cases.

 ## Caveat